 The Western New York Land Conservancy is developing The Riverline based on a vision created by the community.
-Once completed, The Riverline will transform the former DL&W rail corridor along the Buffalo River into a vibrant and engaging nature trail everyone can enjoy—right in the city, only minutes from downtown.
+The Riverline will transform the elevated former DL&W rail corridor along the Buffalo River into a string of vibrant and engaging experiences in nature that everyone can enjoy—right in the city, only minutes from downtown.

 Based on a year of outreach and engagement activities, the Land Conservancy created a Community Vision Plan that includes a vision statement, guiding principles, and strategies for creating a vibrant, safe, and welcoming space for people of all ages, abilities, and backgrounds to connect with each other, with nature, and with the waterfront throughout the year.

 The Land Conservancy worked with a professional competition adviser and community engagement consultant to launch an ideas competition for The Riverline’s design.
 The competition solicited design ideas from local, national, and international individuals and teams.

 A jury of design experts and community leaders awarded prizes to their favorite design ideas.
 The nearly 100 proposals submitted sparked conversations and highlighted community preferences for the design and development of The Riverline.